Avirup0612/Cab_Company_Data_Analysis/README.md

 **LinkedIn :** www.linkedin.com/in/avirupmitra06

-Please feel free to DM for suggestions and improvements or any other queries.
+Please feel free to DM for any suggestions and improvements, or any other queries.
 Thank you for your time.

 **This is an overview of the project.
-Please refer to the main project files for detailed result**
+Please refer to the main project files for detailed results**